ben2117/ben2117.github.io/_posts/2020-07-08-linq-part-one.markdown

 }
 ```

-Even though it is an infinite loop this can still be useful to us due to the aforementioned coroutine behaviour.
+Even though it is an infinite loop this can still be useful to us due to the lazy behaviour of the coroutine.
+# part two, putting them together to make linq
 Lets write an extension method that only grabs a certain amount of these random number.

 ```c#